 Fortunately, the region’s wildlife has had a partner in Montana’s Department of Fish, Wildlife and Parks (FWP).
 The agency has worked to bring back native species in small numbers, as documented in a 2006 film titled Back from the Brink – Montana’s Wildlife Legacy.
-But the work is not done, and American Prairie Reserve has a collaborative role to play.
+But the work is not done, and American Prairie has a collaborative role to play.

-Other than bison, there are few other species that a private organization like the Reserve can reintroduce or relocate on its own.
+Other than bison, there are few other species that a private organization like American Prairie can reintroduce or relocate on its own.
 FWP makes most decisions about wildlife in the state, and the agency sets population targets for animals based largely on social tolerance, not on how much wildlife the land can support.
 When wildlife populations grow and people call to complain about negative impacts, such as mangled fences or elk feeding in haystacks, additional hunting tags are released to bring wildlife levels back down.

 This is why restoration must prioritize the biggest limiting factor: low social tolerance for living with a large amount wildlife.